sairajdillikar/Motion-Planning-and-Control-of-Multi-Arm-Robot-for-In-Orbit-Operations/README.md

 ## Citation

-If you use IKPy as part of a publication, please use the Bibtex below as a citation:
+If you use the Motion Planning architecture as part of a publication, please use the Bibtex below as a citation:

 ```bibtex
 @software{dillikar_sairaj_2023,